Building Sumer applications

 The 'Post' button on SubJournal Sales will post all today's sales as a single entry into the Accounting system.

-But if you already have a bookkeeping application, you might want to simple copy the daily totals into the existing system.
+If you already have a bookkeeping application, you can simply copy daily totals into the existing system.
 Eventually you might want to switch over to Sumer's accounting, but it is not necessary if you are happy with another system.

 A craft brewery tracks inventory and costing based on brew recipes.